Carbon Black EDR (Endpoint Detection and Response) is the new name for the product formerly called CB Response.

 yahoo.com, you can see that no one segment contains both network connection events.
 However, the same process did contact both domains; it just so happens that those events are spread across two different segments.

-Therefore, Cb Response 6.1 invokes a “comprehensive” search whenever a boolean query involving “and” or “not” operations are executed.
-Cb Response 6.1 will automatically “join” together the individual segments to evaluate the boolean query across the entire process, not just the individual segments.
+Therefore, EDR 6.1 invokes a “comprehensive” search whenever a boolean query involving “and” or “not” operations are executed.
+EDR 6.1 will automatically “join” together the individual segments to evaluate the boolean query across the entire process, not just the individual segments.
 The result set will include all of the segments of a process if the search matches the event set.

 Note that this automatic “comprehensive” search has two known issues: